alwaysnotenoughcoffee/interview-refactor/README.md

 ## Deliverable

-Clone the repository, refactor the files, and send back the updated code.
+Clone the repository, refactor the files, and send back the updated code through your own repository link.